Nanny: Demographic

 Typically, women from their 20s to 60s take up employment as nannies.
 Some are younger, though normally younger workers are nursemaids or au pairs rather than nannies in the traditional use of the term.

 A few positions are filled by men; the term manny is sometimes used for a male nanny, especially in the US and UK.

 Qualifications

-In the United States, and in the United Kingdom no formal qualifications are required to be a nanny.
+In the United States, and in the United Kingdom, no formal qualifications are required to be a nanny.
 However, some parents prefer or sometimes require their nanny to have a CPR and/or first aid certification.
-Many Nannies have childhood education credits or degrees, though these are usually not required.
+In the United States, nanny training and certifications are increasing as the US Nanny Association has published national standards and issues certifications for Professional Nannies, Newborn and Infant Professionals and Certified Nannies.
+Many nannies have childhood education credits or degrees, though these are usually not required.